cboettig/labnotebook/_posts/2012-09-19-migrating-from-wordpress-to-jekyll.md

 ### Converting shortcodes from Wordpress Plugins

 Migrating files using `exitwp` is a relatively seamless affair.
 Unfortunately, my Wordpress posts make rather heavy use of plugins, which work through shortcodes that still appear in the converted files, such as `[flickr]`, `[latex]`, `[code lang="r"]`, and `[cite]`, for image embedding, equation embedding, syntax highlighting, and citations by DOI, respectively.
 While a suite of Jekyll plugins exist for each of these tasks, I'd like my regular posts to be pure markdown (other than the YAML header), making it easy to migrate or reuse the content in the future in different platforms.
+Here is the [R script I used for converting my shortcodes](https://github.com/cboettig/sandbox/blob/c489da83ca7a78345b7981be4de5933ae7d63ac0/shortcodes.R), as described below.

 #### Syntax Highlighting short-codes